da2x/EdgeDeflector/README.md

 # Installation

-  1. **Download** the latest version of EdgeDeflector.exe from [GitHub releases](https://github.com/da2x/EdgeDeflector/releases)
+  1. **Download** the latest version of EdgeDeflector from [GitHub releases](https://github.com/da2x/EdgeDeflector/releases)
-  2. Copy the downloaded executable to `C:\Program Files\` or anywhere else it can be stored permanently
-  3. Run the program once to configure your system
+  2. Run the installer once to configure your system
-  4. Choose `EdgeDeflector` and `Always use this app` in the dialog

 You may need to repeat the above steps after installing major feature updates to Windows through Windows Update.
 You can subscribe to the [AppCast feed](https://github.com/da2x/EdgeDeflector/releases.atom) to be notified of any new releases.